 "Once you've done your research, consult your local SBA District Office and ask them to steer you towards a few SBA lenders in your area so that you can be sure you're getting the right loan program for your business - and the right bank," the SBA states.

 What is the best way to prepare my credit and the documents I need for my meeting with the lender?

-If you want to qualify for the best SBA loan for your needs, it’s crucial to get your ducks in a row ahead of time.
-Start by making sure your credit is in tip top shape, taking special care to pay all of your loans and bills on time.
-Also nurture your existing credit relationships while you pay down debt and build your net worth.
-Overall, you’ll want to make sure your finances are in good health before you apply or any loan.
+If you want to qualify for the best SBA loan for your needs, it's crucial to get your ducks in a row ahead of time.
+Start by making sure your credit is in tip-top shape, taking special care to pay all of your loans and bills on time.
+Also, nurture your existing credit relationships while paying down debt and building net worth.
+Overall, you'll want to make sure your finances are in good health before applying for any loan.

 As you prepare for your meeting, make sure you have every piece of documentation your lender asks for, including a business plan with at least three years of financial projections.

 Read through all of the fine print on your loan application and prepare any documents that are required.
 Make sure you familiarize yourself with any background information or details your lender might ask for and take special care to make sure the information you're presenting is thorough and accurate.

 After Indiana passed a bill to allow stand-alone micro-distilleries, craft spirit manufacturers were suddenly able to sell directly to consumers with a proper license and permit.
 As a result, military veteran and master distiller Travis Barnes opened an artisan distillery, Hotel Tango, which proudly calls itself the first service-disabled veteran-owned distillery in the United States.